Random optimization problems at fixed temperatures: Applications

-Similarly to the applications above Assumptions~\ref{as:Graph} and~\ref{as:kappa} are clearly satisfied.
-Since any partial matching on $K_{n}$ can be extended to a $k$-regular subgraph Assumption~\ref{as:matching} is satisfied as well.
+Similarly to the applications above, Assumptions~\ref{as:Graph} and~\ref{as:kappa} are clearly satisfied.
+Any partial matching on $K_{2n}$ can be extended to a $2n$-cycle, which can be extended to a $k$-regular subgraph, verifying Assumption~\ref{as:matching}.
 Hence it remains to check Assumptions~\ref{as:prod of edges} and~\ref{as:non matching}, \ie~if $\gC$ is a partial matching then

 for some $\rho\in(0,\infty)$, and if $\gC\subseteq E$ then

 for some $\rho\in(0,\infty)$.

 To count the total number of $k$-regular subgraphs, we first construct a $k$-regular graph on $2n$ vertices with possible self-loops and multi-edges.
 This is commonly known as the configuration model.
 Consider each vertex with exactly $k$ half-edges and pair these half-edges among the vertices in all possible combinations.
 A simple computation yields that there $(2nk)!/\left(2^{nk}(nk)!\cdot k!^{2n}\right)$ such graphs, where the numerator counts all possible pairings of the half-edges and denominator takes care of double counting.
 Angel, van der Hofstad, and Holmgren~\cite{CMselfloops} established that the limiting distribution of self-loops and multi-edges is Poisson thus by conditioning the configuration model on not having self-loops and multi-edges, we get that there are